rakshaa2000/30-Days-of-ML/README.md

 # 30 Days of ML

+Hey there, geek! :wave:

-A repository for various machine learning algorithms, project ideas and resources.
+This is a repository for various machine learning algorithms, project ideas and resources.